Beretta 92 vs Glock 17: The Wonder Nines

 Which Is Better Between the Beretta 92 vs Glock 17?

-When looking at a full-size, high-capacity double-stack 9mm, often enough the choice narrows to two dominant handgun designs of the past 40 years: Beretta 92 vs Glock 17.
+When looking at a full-size, high-capacity 9mm, often enough the choice narrows to two dominant handgun designs of the past 40 years: Beretta 92 vs Glock 17.
 Which is better?

 That depends.
 Better how?